drimal/trivia-streamlit-app/README.md

 # trip-to-trivia
-Trivia application in streamlit with trivia questions from open trivia  database.
-This application pulls trivia question from  https://opentdb.com/ based on user selections.
+Trivia application in streamlit with trivia questions from an open trivia  database.
+This application pulls trivia questions from  https://opentdb.com/ based on user selections.

-# Set up virtual environment and install required packages
+# Set up a virtual environment and install required packages
 *  Create a new virtual env and activate it
   ``` $virtualenv venv_name```